jonny-d/openai_reproduction/README.md

+# Update
+This repository is provided as is and will not be updated, If you are interested in the sentiment neuron work it might be worth checking out https://github.com/guillitte/pytorch-sentiment-neuron instead.

 # Learning to Generate Reviews and Discovering Sentiment Reproduction

 This repository provides a Tensorflow implementation of the model from the paper [Generating Reviews and Discovering Sentiment](https://arxiv.org/abs/1704.01444) by Radford et al. This code was created in an effort to reproduce the results reported in the original paper.